wpswings/subscriptions-for-woocommerce/README.txt

 **8) Create Products as Subscription Products With Subscriptions for WooCommerce:** With the WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
 The selected product will then be available as a WooCommerce subscription simple product, without creating a specific subscription-type product.

-**9) Set Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
+**9) Set Subscription Frequency for Subscription-Based Products:** Our WooCommerce Subscriptions plugin allows you to set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.

 **10) WooCommerce Subscriptions Plan Expiry Choice:** With our best subscription plugin, you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
 Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.